17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - Difficulty: Hard

-- FYI: Acadia National Park charges a fee per vehicle or motorcycle.
-If you’re entering on foot, the fee is per person.
+- FYI: Acadia National Park requires an entrance fee.
 While the trail can be done in either direction, counterclockwise makes the route slightly less demanding.
 Park at the Sand Beach parking area, which is serviced by the shuttle in season.
 There are restrooms here, too.
-Hikers should be experienced and dogs, while permitted, are really best left at home.
+Hikers should be experienced, and dogs, while permitted, are really best left at home.

-Considered a must-do in Acadia National Park, The Beehive Trail is one of the most well-known hikes in the state.
+Considered one of the very best hikes in Acadia National Park, the Beehive Trail promises adventure.
 The Beehive Loop trailhead can be found at the Sand Beach Parking Lot, which hikers can either drive to or find via the park’s shuttle.
 The loop begins here and then heads over the Beehive before reaching the Bowl Pond.
 From here, the loop heads back on the Bowl Trail.
-The gorgeous views on this trail are unmatched and worth every ladder and rung required to complete it.
+The gorgeous views on this trail are unmatched and worth every ladder and rung it takes to get there.
 There are a few scrambles depending on the direction you choose, but AllTrails recommends going counterclockwise, which is a bit easier.

 2. Jordan Pond Path